-The benefits of slimline replacement windows
+What are the benefits of slimline replacement windows?

 - Authentic look – Slimline units retain the same appearance as the single-glazed originals both from the exterior and interior, making it very difficult to tell that double glazing has been fitted except under very close examination.
 They don’t produce the “double reflection” of standard double glazing and each pane has a slightly different reflective quality, just as the original glass would have done, so they don’t compromise the period look or feel of your property.

 - Efficiency – Advances in slimline double-glazing means it can now match or even exceed the heat-saving properties of standard double glazing.
 It can achieve a U-value of as low as 1.2, depending on the type of gas used to fill the unit.
 The U-value is a measurement of heat loss - the lower the value, the more efficient the unit.

 - Ease of replacement – Standard double glazing units just imitate the look of period windows by using moulding on both sides of the glass to give the appearance of individual panes, which means that any damage makes it necessary to replace the entire window.
 With slimline versions, it is only necessary to replace the broken pane, just as it was for the original windows.

 - Growing support – Slimline double glazing is gaining favour with conservation and planning officers as the preferred choice for replacement windows in period, listed and conservation properties.